Raccoons (Procyon lotor)

 - Breeding Season: Feb. to June

-- Breeding: Once a year, 3-7 offspring per liter
+- Breeding: Once a year, 3 to 7 offspring per liter

 - Description: Recognizable black mask and ringed tailed